saulesta/PYTHON/README.md

 1. Used the requests library to fetch HTML content from Booking.com search results pages.
 2. Utilized BeautifulSoup to parse the HTML content and navigate through the structure of the web page.
 3. For each hotel listing, extracted relevant details such as name, location, price, rating, distance, breakfast availability, and free cancellation possibility.
-5. Used Pandas to convert the list of dictionaries (hotels_data) into a DataFrame, removed duplicate entries.
+5. Used Pandas to convert the list of dictionaries (hotels_data) into a DataFrame, and removed duplicate entries.
 6. Saved the cleaned data to a CSV file named 'booking.csv'

 FLIGHT_data_scraping.py